“And what do we mean by the Revolution? The War? That was only an effect and consequence of it.” — John Adams to Thomas Jefferson, 1815

 Boston Tea Party

 Britain left the Townshend tax on tea, leading to a crisis three years later, also in Boston.
-In 1773, Parliament restored the monopoly of the nearly bankrupt British East India Co. as the sole importers of tea to the Americas.
+In 1773, Parliament restored the nearly bankrupt British East India Co.’s monopoly as the sole importers of tea to the Americas.
 Tea was as popular in the 18th century as coffee today and the BEIC joint-stock company was so large and powerful that it flew its own flag.
-As an attempt to dissuade Americans from smuggling Dutch tea, the Tea Act lowered the price of tea below the going rate by exempting the BEIC from taxes, despite continuing fat dividends and high salaries.
+Its army was twice as big as Britain’s Redcoats.
+As an attempt to dissuade Americans from smuggling Dutch tea, the Tea Act actually lowered the price of tea below the going rate by exempting the BEIC from taxes, despite continuing fat dividends and high salaries.
 The company could now ship directly from China to America, skipping the British import duty, and sold directly to distributors instead of middlemen.
 By lowering the price, the new law followed the same pattern set by the earlier Sugar Act.
-Parliament was allowing the BEIC to dump its surplus in America at a cut rate to undersell smugglers.
+Parliament was allowing the BEIC to dump its surplus in America at a cut-rate to undersell smugglers.

 Salvaging the BEIC was essential to buoying stock markets in London and Amsterdam, as it was the second-biggest financial concern in the empire outside of the Bank of England.
 In fact, the company’s revenue was actually greater than that of the government and many company men had bought their way into Parliament.
 But the BEIC was struggling in India due to political unrest (like that in America) and famine in Bengal (which the British callously exacerbated).
 Powerful people stood to lose fortunes.
 For the wealthy at least, the British East India Co. was what we’d now call “too big to fail.”

 In 1773, this lowering of tea prices might have pleased American consumers, but some didn’t like the precedent of cutting out smugglers.
-You see, middlemen themselves like middlemen, even if they raise prices for consumers.
-That price hike is what they call a living.
+Consumers often complain that middlemen just raise prices, ideally preferring what economists call disintermediation.
+But that price hike is what middlemen call a living.
 Smuggling tea from the Dutch and molasses from France was a time-honored right Americans wanted to hold onto even if it raised prices.
 The more conspiratorial tea-sippers joined forces with those who disliked the “drug” to start with, or who disliked the flea infestations that often accompanied British boats from China.
 Others protested the blurring of lines between the British government and the country’s biggest corporation (BEIC).
 Tapping into the mostly dormant organizations of 1765 and 1767, protesters organized a boycott throughout the colonies and most major harbors either turned away the tea boats or stored the tea in warehouses to sell later (in Charleston’s case to help finance rebellion).

 However, in Massachusetts, Governor Thomas Hutchinson ordered the tea off-loaded.
-In the ensuing “Destruction of the Tea” or “Tea Riot” as it was known until sanitized for 19th-century schoolchildren, the Sons of Liberty — fortified by rum punch consumed at the Green Dragon, led by Sam Adams, and dressed as Mohawk Indians — stormed aboard three small vessels and dumped 45 tons of tea into Boston harbor (actually into the mud and clams since the tide was out).
-45 was a symbolic number, signifying the Sons of Liberty’s support for parliamentarian John Wilkes, whose Issue #45 accused King George of lying to Parliament (Wilkes fled England).
+In the ensuing “Destruction of the Tea” or “Tea Riot” as it was known until sanitized for 19th-century schoolchildren, the Sons of Liberty — fortified by rum punch consumed at the Green Dragon, led by Sam Adams, and dressed as Mohawk Indians (to maintain their anonymity) — stormed aboard three small vessels and dumped 45 tons of tea into Boston harbor (actually into the mud and clams since the tide was out).
+Forty-five was symbolic, signifying the Sons of Liberty’s support for parliamentarian John Wilkes, whose Issue #45 accused King George of lying to Parliament (Wilkes fled England).

 Southern colonists saw the tea destruction as juvenile vandalism and the British were not amused either.
 They demanded immediate compensation for lost income amounting to over one million dollars (adjusted for inflation).
-They saw any lenience toward Boston as signaling lenience toward rebels like Wilkes in England.
-Parliament even excoriated Ben Franklin over the affair just because he was an easy (in person) target, even though he was in London on a mission to improve colonial relations and supported Massachusetts compensating for the tea after he learned of the riot.
+They saw any leniency toward Boston as signaling leniency toward rebels like Wilkes in England.
+Parliament even berated Ben Franklin over the affair just because he was an easy (in person) target, even though he was in London on a mission to improve colonial relations and supported Massachusetts compensating for the tea after he learned of the riot.

 The history of the history of the Tea Destruction is interesting in its own right.
 Not only did textbooks change the name to Tea Party after the 1830s, there’s little mention of the event at all in early histories of the Revolution prior to that.
-Early historians wanted to play down any potentially criminal behavior in association with the Revolution and early American political leaders didn’t want to encourage vigilante behavior among their own angry citizens.
+Early historians wanted to play down any potentially criminal behavior in association with the Revolution, and early American political leaders didn’t want to encourage vigilante behavior among their own angry citizens.
+Vandalism is just the tip of the iceberg, though, when it comes to the potential complications in how nations study and celebrate their beginnings.
+Historian Danielle Allen noted: “At the end of the day, to be a successful society is to avoid revolution.
+So we have to celebrate as our origin something that every society also wishes to avoid.”

 British Clamp Down

-Though contemporary Southerners likewise saw the initial tea dumping as inappropriate, they sided with Massachusetts when Britain overreacted by closing Boston’s harbor (allowing shipping in Salem), barring hometown jury trials (sending cases to England), and dismantling the colony’s locally-elected government.
+Though contemporary Southerners likewise saw the initial tea dumping as inappropriate, they sided with Massachusetts when Britain overreacted by closing Boston’s harbor (allowing shipping in Salem), barring hometown sheriffs and jury trials (sending cases to England), and dismantling the colony’s locally-elected government.
 Boston merchant John Andrews wrote his brother-in-law in Philadelphia that the British threatened to “make the town a desolate wilderness…with grass growing in the streets.”
-They also mandated that troops could now stay in citizens’ homes.
-Redcoats were rough characters that men didn’t want sleeping under the same roofs as their wives and daughters.
-This 2nd Quartering Act later led Americans to bar the practice in the 3rd Amendment to the Constitution (you may have wondered why you have the constitutional right to not host soldiers against your will).

-Patrick Henry’s fellow Virginian Thomas Jefferson was bolder, arguing (in the spirit of John Locke) that rulers were servants of the people, not vice-versa, in a pamphlet entitled Summary View of the Rights of British America.
+Patrick Henry’s fellow Virginian Thomas Jefferson was bolder even than Henry, arguing (in the spirit of John Locke) that rulers were servants of the people, not vice-versa, in a pamphlet entitled Summary View of the Rights of British America.
 Jefferson argued that the Virginia House of Burgesses should have equality with Parliament and that King George should avoid becoming “a blight on history.”
-Writing in public in 1774 that kings should avoid being blights on history wasn’t like Tweeting an op-ed about George Bush or Barack Obama, or like giving a dramatic speech in front of an empty assembly.
+Writing in public in 1774 that kings should avoid being blights on history wasn’t like Tweeting an op-ed about Barack Obama or Donald Trump.
 Jefferson was guilty of a capital crime at this point and would commit his dipped quill to parchment even more treasonously two years later with the Declaration of Independence.
-The Brits had tried to teach the Americans a lesson by cracking down hard on Boston but their strategy backfired, only rallying other Americans to the point they were willing to risk their necks.
+Britain tried to teach its colonists a lesson by punishing Boston severely but their strategy backfired, only rallying other Americans to the point they were willing to risk their necks.

-Representatives from the colonies met under one roof for the first time, forming the First Continental Congress in Philadelphia and erecting shadow governments called Committees of Correspondence atop the foundation of earlier networks.
-In retrospect, this was the germ of the future U.S. government though no one knew it at the time.
-Then, there was no talk of breaking off and forming a separate country, only addressing grievances within the British Empire.
+Colonial representatives met under one roof for the first time, forming the First Continental Congress in Philadelphia and erecting shadow governments called Committees of Correspondence atop the foundation of earlier networks like the non-importation clubs.
+Along with churches and taverns, they provided what network theory would describe as nodes, with couriers like those described in the section below providing links.
+In retrospect, the First Continental Congress was the germ of the future U.S. government though no one knew it at the time.
+Still, as of 1774, there was no talk of breaking away and forming a separate country, only addressing grievances within the British Empire.

 Siege of Boston & United States Birth Pangs